ReisVC/Project_PHP/README.md

 # Project_PHP
-Personal Project to Study Laravel Framework
+Personal project to study Laravel Framework and to practice working with Git and branches.